Rain Jordan, CBCC-KA, CPDT-KA, KPA CTP. Certified Behavior Modification & Training.

 I will always endeavor to guide you in training and handling habits that result not only in better behavior, but in a stronger bond between you and your dog, benefiting both of you in all areas of your life together.

-I am proud to be a positive reinforcement/anti-aversives professional, a feral, traumatized, anxious, & fearful dogs specialist, a Certified Canine Behavior Consultant (CBCC-KA), a Certified Professional Dog Trainer (CPDT-KA), a Karen Pryor Academy for Animal Training & Behavior Certified Training Partner (KPA-CTP), and the only one in the Columbia Pacific region that holds these certifications, which are earned through rigorous education, hundreds of hours of teaching experience, and independent, thorough, and objective, carefully proctored testing via the Certification Council for Professional Dog Trainers (CCPDT).
+I am proud to be a positive reinforcement/anti-aversives professional, a feral, traumatized, anxious, & fearful dogs specialist, a Certified Canine Behavior Consultant (CBCC-KA), a Certified Professional Dog Trainer (CPDT-KA), a Karen Pryor Academy for Animal Training & Behavior Certified Training Partner (KPA-CTP), and the only one in the Columbia Pacific region who holds these certifications, which are earned through rigorous education, hundreds of hours of teaching experience, and independent, thorough, and objective, carefully proctored testing via the Certification Council for Professional Dog Trainers (CCPDT).
 More details on my qualifications can be found throughout this website.

 "The training we received from Expert Canine exceeded our expectations.
 We have a 10-year-old dog who came to us from the shelter 8 years ago with lots of behavioral issues.
 Rain Jordan provided methods we were able to practice and implement easily on our own.
 We saw immediate improvement.
 As we continued to work with Rain, we saw more the issues abate.
 We are thrilled with Rain's positivity, kindness, clarity, and dedication to animal welfare."